Lorti/manu.ninja/src/pages/2018-08-07-introducing-japanese-phrasebook/index.md

 thumbnail: /images/japanese-phrasebook-screens.png
 ---

 For the last few weeks I have built an open-source [Japanese Phrasebook](https://www.japanese-phrasebook.com) app optimized for travel and offline usage.
-The app's content are nearly 700 phrases from Wikitravel, transformed to a structured data model.
+The app's content is nearly 700 phrases from Wikitravel, transformed to a structured data model.
 This blog post explains my motivation and outlines what I am trying to achieve with this project.

 [![](/images/japanese-phrasebook-screens.png)](https://www.japanese-phrasebook.com)